The fees for courses vary according to the source of government funding. The following is a brief guide to where you can find out more information.

 - You only have to start making repayments when you’ve finished your course and you’re earning over £21,000 a year (which is £404 a week or £1,750 a month).
 Until then you don’t need to pay back anything, but you can make voluntary repayments at any time.

-Are You Studying on an Access to Higher Education Course at Wirral Met College?
+Are you studying on an Access to Higher Education programme at Wirral Met College?